The Chief stands up at the head of the table

 in the shapes and the shadows which slipped through her hands

-and then his voice came to her, seeped through the bark
+until his voice came to her, it seeped through the bark

 of the trees all around her, calling, calling,